USER-TOURNE/TOURNE-TABLE/README.md

 It listens to **whatever your PC is already playing** - Spotify, YouTube, a game, a call - and draws it behind your desktop icons.
 No virtual audio cable, no drivers, nothing to configure.
 It just picks up your system audio.

-The original worked, but it ran *hot*.
-This project rebuilt how it draws itself: **same job, roughly half the CPU, 18 °C cooler**, plus a pile of new shapes, colors and controls.
+This project rebuilt how it draws itself — frame pacing, blur caching, and render-surface sizing — for **roughly half the CPU and 18 °C cooler**, plus a pile of new shapes, colors and controls.

 ## ABOUT THIS PROJECT